apecloud/mysql-binlog-connector-rust/README.md

 # mysql-binlog-connector-rust

 ## Overview
-- A simple but strong lib to parse mysql Row Based Replication Events in RUST with async IO.
+- A simple but strong lib to dump mysql binlog and parse Row Based Replication Events in RUST with async IO.

 ### Supported mysql versions
 - mysql 5.6 (tested in mysql:5.6.51)